 The experience also piqued my interest and inspired me to learn more about the different types of peels and the associated process and science involved.
 Thus, I was led to the mythical Jessner peel.
-Okay, it's not exactly mythical, but it's commonly searched for (think a 3600-and-growing search volume on Google), yet its true magic seems murky and vague upon research.
-So, with the help of holistic esthetician Biba de Sousa (who has a large celebrity following here in Los Angeles and even caters to the skin of our own CEO Katherine Power), the goal was to decode the Jessner peel once and for all.
-Keep reading for everything you never knew you needed to know.
+Okay, it's not exactly mythical, but it's commonly searched for (think a 3600-and-growing search volume on Google), and time-honored—the Jessner peel itself has been around for over 100 years.
+It's named for Dr. Max Jessner, the man who invented the solution used in the treatment.

 But let's take it a step further.
-First, per de Sousa, it's important to understand there are three different classes of peels, which fall somewhere on a scale between superficial (requiring little to no downtime) and deep (requiring weeks, maybe even months, of downtime).
+First, per de Sousa, it's important to understand that there are three different classes of peels, which fall somewhere on a scale between superficial (requiring little to no downtime) and deep (requiring weeks, maybe even months, of downtime).
 The Jessner peel falls somewhere in the middle.

-"These days, resorcinol is actually being taken out of Jessner's solution because it is a phenol derivative and raises health questions.
+"These days, resorcinol is being taken out of Jessner's solution because it is a phenol derivative and raises health questions.
 Instead, TCA (trichloroacetic acid) is being used, which is the most popular method of medium-depth peels, called modified Jessners.
 Retinol and other AHAs can also be added to modified Jessners, such as mandelic, azelaic, phytic, glycolic, and the like," says de Sousa.